IDENTIFYING CIVIL AIRCRAFT

 ICAO Airline Codes

-All scheduled airlines use flight numbers that are made up of an airline code and a number.
-It is necessary for there to be distinct codes or abbreviations for all airlines and similar organizations.
-The ICAO codes consist of three letters with no duplications in the world.
+The ICAO is the International Civil Aviation Organization, a United Nations agency with headquarters in Montreal.
+This is the official agency for intergovernmental cooperation and standardization of aviation practices.
+The ICAO assigns three-letter codes to all airlines that operate internationally, or might do so.
+It is necessary for there to be distinct codes or abbreviations for all airlines and similar organizations, with no duplications in the world.
 Unlike airport codes that have regional and national prefixes, the airline codes have no relationship to the country of ownership or operation, so that while ACA is Air Canada, AZA is Alitalia.
 I am not certain how the process works but it is obviously not arbitrary, in the sense that the airlines do get to apply for something that relates to the airline name.
-In FlightAware and planefinder you will see all commercial flights identified by ICAO codes.
+In FlightAware and planefinder you will see most commercial flights identified by ICAO codes.
 Some corporate and military flights also utilize such flight codes.
+To see full lists of such codes you should check the web.
+I have included in the chart below those of the airlines that regularly operate in our area.

 IATA Airline Codes

-The IATA uses two letters (or a number and a letter) for airline codes.
+The IATA is the International Air Transport Association, which is also headquartered in Montreal, presumably to be close to the ICAO.
+It is the industry association made up of most of the passenger and cargo airlines of the world.
+IATA also gives out codes to airlines, but theirs are only two characters long rather than three.
+Unlike ICAO which uses only letters, IATA uses either two letters or a number and a letter for airline codes.
 These are the abbreviations or codes you see on airline timetables, on tickets, and on departure boards.
 It is one of the mysteries of life why there are two different systems, but there are!
 Because there are only so many two character combinations it is possible for these to be duplicated in far-apart regions of the world.

 Spoken Call Signs

 Call Signs in this context refer to the spoken name of the airline, or a recognized substitute for that name.
-These are used on air for communications with Air Traffic Control and similar entities.
+These are used on-air for communications with Air Traffic Control and similar entities.
 In most cases the call sign is at least part of the name of the company.
-An example is "United" or "Air Canada" or "Delta" or "Air France" with the "Airlines" part if there is one left off.
+Examples are "United" or "Air Canada" or "Delta" or "Air France".
 In a few cases the spoken call sign is a different word entirely, such as "Speedbird" for British Airways or "Brickyard" for Republic Airlines.

 Note that the military may also use ICAO airline codes and flight numbers for transport aircraft, and all military aircraft use spoken call signs.
 In the case of military transports they will sound much like the airline type.
 Examples are "Canforce" for Royal Canadian Air Force transports and "Reach" for the USAF counterparts.
 In North American skies at least, most foreign air force transports identify by the name of the air force, such as "Norwegian Air Force".
 Combat type military aircraft use spoken call signs that vary with the squadron or formation to which they are attached or in fact can vary from day to day.